jenningsb2/sound-stack/README.md

 ## How It Works

-1. **Set Your Priorities**: Open "Manage Audio Device Priority" and arrange devices in your preferred order
+1. **Set Your Priorities**: Open "List Devices" and arrange devices in your preferred order
 2. **Choose Your Mode**:
    - Manual: Use "Switch to Priority Devices" command when needed
    - Automatic: Enable the preference and let the background monitor handle it